avrilcoghlan/vibriowatch/docs/source/haiti.rst

 a subclade of Haiti *V. cholerae* isolates that originated in 2013 during the previous epidemic".
 They say: "These analyses suggest that the reemergence of cholera in Haiti in 2022 was caused, at least in part, by a descendant of the *V. cholerae* strain that caused the 2010 epidemic.
 However, no cases of cholera were confirmed between 2019 and 2022, despite ongoing surveillance.
 Several explanations for the recrudescence of this strain are possible.
-The first is taht toxigenic *V. cholerae* O1 persisted in Haiti through subclinical infections in humans and has recurred in the context of waning population immunity coupled with a crisis in lack of clean water and sanitation.
+The first is that toxigenic *V. cholerae* O1 persisted in Haiti through subclinical infections in humans and has recurred in the context of waning population immunity coupled with a crisis in lack of clean water and sanitation.
 Another nonexclusive possibility is that this *V. cholerae* strain has persisted in environmental reservoirs.
 Finally, because the 2010 outbreak in Haiti was ultimately transmitted to other countries in Latin America, a third